mschmulen/yachtsServer/README.md

 ##Abstract

 Open source [Swift](https://swift.org/) support makes it possible for developers to use common code modules on both the server and in native iOS app clients.
-Sharing code modules between the server and the client can accelerate development, improve reliability and reduce the overall cost of delivery and maintenance for swift iPhone apps.
+This project explores how sharing code modules between the server and the client may accelerate development, improve reliability and/or reduce the overall cost of delivery and maintenance for swift iPhone apps.

-JavaScript and Java Android developers have some great examples on taking advantage of this.
-Javascript developers taking advantage of [nodejs](https://nodejs.org/) on the server and javascript on the web client such as how [airbnb leverages Isomorphic JavaScript](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) are good examples of how Swift iOS developers might leverage Swift on the server to improve their application delivery.
+JavaScript and Java Android developers have some great examples on taking advantage of this such as how [airbnb leverages Isomorphic JavaScript](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) using [nodejs](https://nodejs.org/) to improve their application delivery.

 This is an exploration of how to share model structs and thier JSON dictionary serialization between the the server and the native iOS app using  [Swift Package Manager (SPM)](https://swift.org/package-manager/), [kitura](http://www.kitura.io/) web server framework and XCode for the mobile iOS client.